DETAILED ACTION

 Regarding Claims 7 and 16: The limitation(s), as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation(s) in the mind.
 That is, other than the additional elements, nothing in the claim limitation(s) precludes the step from practically being performed in the mind.

-The limitation(s) includes the additional elements of wherein the machine learned classifiers include different types of classifiers selected to reduce bias in label generation.
+The limitation(s) includes the additional elements of wherein the machine learned classifiers include classifiers selected to reduce bias in label generation.

 Regarding Claims 8 and 17: The limitation(s), as drafted, are a process that, under its broadest reasonable interpretation, covers performance of the limitation(s) in the mind.
 That is, nothing in the claim limitation(s) precludes the step from practically being performed in the mind.

-The limitation(s) encompasses the user manually wherein the consensus is based on a largest number of matches among the plurality of expert labels.
+The limitation(s) encompasses the user manually wherein the consensus among the plurality of machine learned classifiers is determined based on a largest number of matches among the plurality of expert labels.

 These judicial exceptions are not integrated into a practical application.
 In particular, the claims do not recite any additional elements.
 Accordingly, this does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.